Hukou

+In the modern era, the hukou system functions as an administrative tool to address challenges of rapid urbanisation, primarily through population management and controlled migration to megacities and large urban centres.
+A central rationale of such policies, particularly in first-tier cities, has been to prevent severe overcrowding, infrastructure overload, and the emergence of large-scale slums during China's rapid industrialisation and urbanisation phases.
+Shahid Yusuf, a Senior Adviser in the World Bank’s Development Research Group, noted that the hukou system served as a "cornerstone of China's urbanisation strategy" by controlling migration and channelling migrants toward small or medium-sized cities rather than allowing unchecked inflows to the largest urban areas.
+He described China's ability to achieve rapid urbanisation while largely avoiding widespread slum formation as one of its "greatest successes" in managing its urbanisation pathway, stating: "One of China’s greatest successes in its rapid urbanisation has been that it has managed to contain the process to the extent that there are crowded living conditions but very few slums.
+This is an important achievement for a developing country."

+However, there is ongoing debate regarding the future role of the system, and in recent years China has created reforms whose aim is to relax hukou restrictions gradually.
 Due to its connection to social programs provided by the government, which assigns benefits based on agricultural and non-agricultural residency status (often referred to as rural and urban), the hukou system is sometimes likened to a form of caste system.
 It has been the source of much inequality over the decades since the establishment of the People's Republic of China in 1949, as urban residents received benefits that ranged from retirement pension to education to health care, while rural citizens were often left to fend for themselves.
-Since 1978, the central government has undertaken minor reforms of the system in response to protests and a changing economic system.
+Since 1978, the central government has undertaken reforms of the system in response to protests and a changing economic system.

 Nomenclature: huji vs. hukou

 The formal name for the system is huji.
 Within the huji system, a hukou is the registered residency status of a particular individual in this system.
 However, the term hukou is used colloquially to refer to the entire system, and it has been adopted by English-language audiences to refer to both the huji system and an individual's hukou.